Morph3us-Sigma/Morph3us-Sigma/README.md

 Hi I'm French, I'm happy to join this community ...

-- 🌱 Currently I learning Electron applications development with Typescript/JavaScript and AI technologies...
+- 🌱 Currently I'm learning Electron applications development with Typescript/JavaScript and AI technologies

-- 🔭 I’m currently working on HighBrain.ai
+- 🔭 I’m working on my project HighBrain.ai

-- 🏞 I want create and manage a FiveM server.
+- 🏞 I want create and manage a FiveM server

-- 🤔 I’m thinking about development...
+- 🤔 Thinking about applications development, AIs, and latest technologies

 - 📫 How to reach me : Morph3us.Sigma@gmail.com